eoinf96/automatic_detection_bp_bg_meters/README.md

 * Classify the digits by their value from 0-9
 * Combine digits to form physiological readings

-****
-Image dataset to be uploaded using: https://docs.floydhub.com/guides/create_and_upload_dataset/
-****

-Example images of blood glucose meters and blood pressure monitors are located at ???, these images have been used to develop the algorithms presented in this repository.
-It is recommended for the user to download these datasets and copy the path to it as the variable up.paths.image_folder on line 45 of compute_reading_from_image.m
+Image dataset to be downloaded from: https://cameralab.eng.ox.ac.uk/resources.html, these images have been used to develop the algorithms presented in this repository.
+It is recommended for the user to download these images and copy to /data/images in the repository folder.

 For use on a new dataset it is suggested that the user changes the parameters found in set_algorithm_parameters.m

-*** The adjusted parameters can be tested using the GUI.
-The optimum parameters can be found by using the method in the original paper
+The adjusted parameters can be tested using the GUI (still in development).
+The optimum parameters can be found by using the method in the original paper.

+To compute a reading from an image run the code compute_reading_from_image.m.
+The image path is set as up.paths.image_folder on line 48.
+The output is printed to the command window.

 =======================================